rayryeng/RTSPTest/README.md

 # References

 This link was an invaluable resource: http://folk.uio.no/meccano/reflector/smallclient.html.
 This code was also based on a very popular RTP/RTSP streaming assignment which can be found here: http://www.csee.umbc.edu/~pmundur/courses/CMSC691C/lab5-kurose-ross.html.
 The full solution to this assignment can be found here: https://github.com/sjbarag/ECE-C433/tree/master/proj3.

+# Permissions

+This code is protected by the MIT License.
+As such, you may use this code in any products you are developing, whether it be open or closed source to your heart's content.
+A copy of the license is included with this repo.
+The only thing I request is that you acknowledge me if you decide to use this library for your application.
+Thanks, and have fun!